DrAdrianDC/Chemistry-with-Python/Periodic_Table/README.md

 ```bash
 python periodic_table_info.py
 ```
-4- Enter the name of the element you'd like to inquire about, and the program will output the corresponding data.
+4- Enter the symbol of the element you'd like to inquire about, and the program will output the corresponding data.